 Before beginning game play look for pairs of cards in your hand with a sum of 10.
 Place all pairs with a sum of 10 face up on the table in front of you.
 Draw from the Go Fish pile to replace the cards so you still have five cards in your hand.
 For example if you have a hand with 2-2-3-8-7, place 2-8 and 3-7 on the table and draw four more cards.

-- Players take turns asking each other for a card that will make 10 with a card in their own hands.
-For example, if I hold a 5, 3, 2, 4, 9, I might ask for a 5 so I can "make 10” and place the pair on the table.
+To begin, as in traditional Go Fish, players take turns asking each other for their desired card.
+However, instead of seeking out pairs of the same card, players want pairs to make the sum of 10.
+For example, if I hold a 5, 3, 2, 4, 9, I might ask for a 5 so I can "make 10."

-- If a player runs out of cards, he picks two new cards.
-A player's turn is over when no more pairs can be made that make 10.
+If a player runs out of cards, he picks two new cards.
+A player's turn is over when he can no longer make 10.

-- The game is over when there are no more cards, or no more pairs can be made.
+The game is over when there are no more cards, or no more pairs can be made.

-More fun math games:
+More fun math card games my kids love: